General Terms and Conditions

 • 2-3 changes of sports socks

-• light, long-sleeved shirts and hats to avoid sunburn (light colours recommended)
+• Lightweight long-sleeved shirts and hats to avoid sunburn (light colors recommended)

-• woolen sweaters/fleece (at least 2) to cope with the cold at sea even in the summer months
+• Wool sweaters/fleece (at least 2) to cope with the cold weather present at sea even in the summer months

 • personal hygiene items* and towels